 Does the name Arthur Lismer ring a bell?
-Best known as an artist and a founder of the Group of Seven, Arthur Lismer has another important connection to the AGO – and Grange Park, the wonderful green space behind the AGO that recently re-opened to the public.
+Best known as an artist and a founder of the Group of Seven, Arthur Lismer has another important connection to the AGO – and Grange Park, the wonderful green space behind the AGO that only last year re-opened to the public.
 A respected art educator, and the former principal of what is now the Nova Scotia College of Art and Design (NSCAD) in Halifax, Lismer was invited to establish an art school at the AGO in 1928 – an opportunity he gladly accepted as it allowed him to explore new approaches in art education and to spread the ideals of a new “Canadian” art.

 In 1938, Arthur Lismer left the AGO to become an art educator at Columbia University in New York, and he later started another art centre at the Montreal Museum of Fine Arts.
 His legacy here lives on in our approach to engaging people with art and artmaking, and encouraging the artist in each of us.
 If you’d like to read more about Lismer’s career in art education, read Angela Nairne Grigor’s book Arthur Lismer: Visionary Art Educator, published in 2002.

 If you’re inspired to explore your inner artist, check out the many program and courses offered by the AGO – there’s something for budding artists of all ages.

 Are you an AGOinsider yet?
 If not, sign up to have stories like these delivered straight to your inbox every week.

 Education programs at the AGO are supported by endowment funds from the Arthur Lismer Group, The Learning Circle, and the Learning Fund.